Questions and Answers about

 The square wave inverters are often worse than sine wave inverters.
 Both types generate broadband radio-frequency radiation.

-This is a common suggestion, apparently.
+A. This is a common suggestion, apparently.
 We were contacted by another electrician who had already done this, and his customer was not able to live in the house.
-He had installed some golf cart batteries in the garage, together with the battery charger.
+He had installed some golf cart batteries in the garage, together with a battery charger for a car.
 The problem was that the charger put dirty electricity on both the 120 volt system and the 12 volt system.
 He had tried shielding and capacitors, neither of which worked.

 Another electrician has suggested putting the battery charger in an outbuilding, away from the house.
 This wonÕt work either, as you still have dirty 12 volt electricity coming into the house.